healthy work campaign logo

 What is ‘healthy work’?

-‘Healthy work’ minimizes toxic work stressors that take a toll on the health and productivity of working people.
+‘Healthy work’ is a shorthand term for working conditions that minimize toxic work stressors that take a toll on the health and productivity of working people.
 Healthy work is respectful, just, more sustainable, and promotes health and well-being.
-(See Research for more info.)
+(See Recommended work organization intervention studies on our Research page for more info.)

 What are the benefits of ‘healthy work’?

 ‘Healthy work’ benefits individuals and organizations primarily by reducing harmful work stressors and improving health and well-being.
-(See Principles of Healthy Work for more info.)
-A robust and growing literature provides scientific evidence that interventions to reduce ‘unhealthy work’ can be beneficial for the health, well-being, and productivity of working people.
+(See What is Healthy Work? for more info.)
+A robust and growing literature provides scientific evidence that interventions to reduce work stressors can be beneficial for the health, well-being, and productivity of working people.

 What is ‘unhealthy work’?

 ‘Unhealthy work’ is a shorthand term for work organized in a way which chronically exposes working people to work stressors.
-(See Principles of Healthy Work for more info.)
+(See What is Healthy Work? for more info.)

 What are work stressors?